ELVIS-CHING/ROMS_related/some small issues (bugs).md

 ## Common issues for all versions

-- note the reference time in all input “*.nc file and in the '*.in' file  1726, 1740, and 1741
+- note the reference time in all input “\*.nc file and in the "\*.in" file
 - varinfo.dat ( do not confuse the different versions)

 ## ROMS37 version with bio module modification

-- in one version code, "indx" should be "ibio" in fennel.h of line
+- in one version code, "indx" should be "ibio" in fennel.h of line 1726, 1740, and 1741

 ## ROMS32 version with bio module modification